Plantar Fasciitis: Common Causes and Treatments

 The most common cause of plantar fasciitis is an overuse or repetitive strain on the plantar fascia.

-There are other risk factors that can be at the same time the principal cause or concause of plantar fasciitis, such as:
+Other risk factors can be at the same time the principal cause or concause of plantar fasciitis, such as:

 • Flat Foot